nerdfiles/hypermedia-orientation/index.md

 perhaps until we get to properties that start to look like hashes ("9f86d08...").
-These are hardly even machine-readable without much computational work (stepping), which is to say that the space between any two possible positions is vast when thinking of "reading" (an abstraction, mind) a hash versus something written in variable language.
-"9" and "f", whatever reading this string would resolve to, whatever it means, involves conceivably more work than, say, in the sentence "the cat is blue", between the letters "t" and "h", at least from the perspective of a human, the distinction we're attempting to make here.
+These are hardly even machine-readable without much computational work (stepping), which is to say that the space between any two possible positions is vast when thinking of "reading" (an abstraction, mind you) a hash versus something written in variable language.
+"9" and "f", whatever reading this string would resolve to, whatever it means, involves conceivably more work than, say, in the sentence "the cat is blue" (C), between the letters "t" and "h", at least from the perspective of a human, the distinction we're attempting to make here.
+More important, is that the sentence, C, reliably matches a pattern faster given a regular language with common forms, than strictly random charactersoup.
+As the systematic task builds contextual units, the similarity between our given statement and the set of established ones converges to given us a substructural moment at which comparison at a sub-sentential level can take place, in which in-between and other lexical positional momenta and spatial norms are determined.

 We might say the above "presentation" says, given sufficient context (and what doesn't happen in a domain context?): The man who is applying for the job...